cimcandrews/CapstoneOverview/index.md

 Machine Learning and Natural Language Processing Tasks:

-	Collect more data.
+- Collect more data.

-	Build a classifier to predict: Given a submitted comment, how likely is it misinfo.
+- Build a classifier to predict: Given a submitted comment, how likely is it misinfo.

-		Implement the misinfo classifier on submitted comments, include prediction in the automatic email template.
+	- Implement the misinfo classifier on submitted comments, include prediction in the automatic email template.

-	Generate WordClouds:
+- Generate WordClouds:

-		For misinfo comments.

-		For good responses.
+	- For misinfo comments, For good responses.

-		For date ranges:

-			All time, This month, Last month, etc.
+	- For date ranges: All time, This month, Last month, etc.

-	Build a trending topics model using LDA

-		Generate the trending topics for:
+- Build a trending topics model using LDA: Generate the trending topics for:

-			misinfo comments, for date ranges
+	- misinfo comments, for date ranges

-	Sentiment analysis visuals: Track sentiment analysis over time
+- Sentiment analysis visuals: Track sentiment analysis over time

-		for misinfo comments, for date ranges
+	- for misinfo comments, for date ranges

-	What types of posts are more likely to generate more misinfo comments
+- What types of posts are more likely to generate more misinfo comments

-		based on post title?

-		based on linked article title and content?

-		based on keywords or topics (mask, vaccine, etc)
+	- based on post title? based on linked article title and content? based on keywords or topics (mask, vaccine, etc)

-	what types of good responses are more associated with increased positive engagement
+- what types of good responses are more associated with increased positive engagement

-		positive engagement = "Likes" and other positive affirmations
+	- positive engagement = "Likes" and other positive affirmations

-		types of responses could be considered classes:
+	- types of responses could be considered classes:

-			has links to articles, has humor, has a certain GIF, has other image
+		- has links to articles, has humor, has a certain GIF, has other image

-	When are good responses most effective:
+- When are good responses most effective:

-		up to 6 hours after the misinfo comment was posted

-		within 24 hours
+	- up to 6 hours after the misinfo comment was posted, within 24 hours, after 24 hours

-		after 24 hours

-These are some of the things that the Response Team has mentioned that might help them, and we would like to do as much of these as we can
+These are some of the things that the Response Team has mentioned that might help them, and we would like to do as much of these as we can.

-We will be very busy collecting data, processing data, building models, generating visualizations, and integrating it all into the app.
+We will be very busy collecting data, processing data, building models, generating visualizations, and integrating it all into the app and making it easy for the team to view the data.